1ForeverHD/ZonePlus/docs/api/third_parties.md

-It's important only a single ZonePlus applications initiates at runtime otherwise issues may occur and its optimisations will diminish.
+It's important only a single ZonePlus applications initiates at runtime otherwise its optimisations will diminish and other issues may occur.

 A developer may rename and/or place their Zone module anywhere within ReplicatedStorage therefore it's important for third party runtime applications (such as admin commands) to check and reference this correctly.